What you need to know about the Army Corps' studies of Twin Cities locks and dams

 The most likely interested owner would be a hydropower operator seeking to continue operating the dams as they are.
 However, if any part of the structure falls into private ownership, that would reduce the public's influence on their future.
 So it's important that the question of dam removal be studied thoroughly before allowing a private owner to keep the dams in place.

 Another owner might be interested if they want to take ownership for the purpose of removing the locks and dams.
-There are examples of this across the country involving nonprofits, local governments and tribes.
+There are examples of this across the country involving nonprofits as well as state, local, and tribal governments.
 This removal process would still require extensive permitting and environmental review.

 Will the study be enough?